Register a death

 Sometimes, a death needs to be looked into by the Coroner.
 This might happen if the cause of death isn’t clear or if certain circumstances apply.

-After the Coroner’s Investigation
+After the Coroner’s investigation

 Once the Coroner has finished their investigation, they will contact you and send written confirmation to the Register Office so the death can be officially registered.